ryankinal/campaignnotes/speculative-dnd/randomcharacters.md

 	* Bond: I owe my survival to another urchin who taught me to live on the streets.
 	* Flaw: I will never fully trust anyone other than myself.

-Character 5

-* Half-Elf
-* Sorcerer
-* Charalatan
-	* Personality trait: I lie about almost everything, even when there's no good reason to.
-	* Ideal: Friendship: Mat3rial goods come and go.
-Bonds of friendship last forever.
-	* Bond: Somewhere out there, I have a child who doesn't know me.
-I'm making the world better for him or her.
-	* Flaw: I'm convinced that no one could ever fool me the way I fool others.

 Character 6

 * Tiefling